-In the Impulse and Encounter, an auxiliary battery disconnect panel is an optional feature.
+An auxiliary battery disconnect panel is an optional feature on your motor home.
 It is located either on the dash or in the stepwell near the passenger entrance door.

 By pressing the switch on this panel, you are able to disconnect the auxiliary batteries from the 12-volt electrical circuits.
 This operates in the same manner as if you physically disconnected the cables from the batteries, but it is much more convenient.